manoharan-neethu/neu-capstone-project-juego/challenges/Challenge description.md

 # Web Challenge 1:
 - **Name :** Christmas Carol
-- **Description :** Concept behind the flag: If the user performs inspect element, he will get a direct hint to perform directory enumeration.
+- **Description :** If the user performs inspect element, he will get a direct hint to perform directory enumeration.
 By using tools like dirsearch or gobuster etc., the hidden directory can be found.
 After redirecting to the hidden directory, info.txt folder contains the flag.

 # Web Challenge 2:
 - **Name :** Holiday Cookies
-- **Description :** Concept behind the flag: The user will be prompted to give an input message and image path.
+- **Description :** The user will be prompted to give an input message and image path.
 The “image path” input is made vulnerable which can steal the base 64 encoded cookie by injecting XSS attack code.
 The decoded cookie will generate the required flag.

+# File base 1:
+- **Name :** Unwrap the gift!
+- **Description :** Similar to boxes prank where users have to unwrap the gift that is wrapped in a box within a box.
+This challenge hides the flag within several sets of questions.
+Most of the questions are related to cryptography and few related to number system where the user has to conver the number from one number type to another until he/she gets the flag.

 # Database Challenge L1: Better Watch Out
 Link to the challenge page is provided in the description of the challenge tile which you will require to find the flag.